 Q16: So what mulch(es) appear to be best?

 A: We tested 27 mulches in the field, and found that some supported more artillery fungus than others.
-In one study, the most resistant mulch was large pine bark nuggets.
+A resistant mulch appears to be large pine bark nuggets.
 The large bark nuggets often stay hard and dry, conditions that the artillery fungus does not like.
-Cypress mulch also performed fairly well, as it probably contains some anti-fungal, anti-decay chemical(s).
+Cypress mulch also performs fairly well, since it probably contains some anti-fungal, anti-decay chemical(s).
 However, there may be some environmental, non-sustainable reasons for not using cypress.

-Click here (full text) for an article from the Journal of Environmental Horticulture entitled "Artillery Fungus Sporulation on 27 Different Mulches - A Field Study"
+Click HERE (FULL TEXT IN PDF) for an article from the Journal of Environmental Horticulture entitled "Artillery Fungus Sporulation on 27 Different Mulches - A Field Study."

 Q17: I have heard that used "mushroom compost" will suppress the